hologerry/ACTOR/DATASETS.md

 ## How was the data prepared?
 ### NTU13 ("Refined NTU-RGBD")
-Donwload the data from the [Action2Motion webpage](https://ericguo5513.github.io/action-to-motion/) and extract it to the ``data/ntu13/`` folder.
+Download the data from the [Action2Motion webpage](https://ericguo5513.github.io/action-to-motion/) and extract it to the ``data/ntu13/`` folder.

 **Update** (from Action2Motion website): "Due to the Release Agreement of NTU-RGBD dataset, we are not allowed to and will no longer provide the access to our re-estimated NTU-RGBD data."